-- Southampton remains a major centre for employment in the region, but it is important to attract higher value businesses and more skilled jobs, which our residents can benefit from, as a gap between resident and workplace earnings remains (£52 per week for full time workers) - Locally and nationally the number of adults claiming out of work benefits has significantly decreased over the last three years; given the end of COVID-19 restrictions.
+- Locally and nationally the number of adults claiming out of work benefits has significantly decreased over the last three years; given the end of COVID-19 restrictions.
 However, the claimant count is yet to meet the pre-pandemic baseline (less than 3.5% of the working age population) and appears to be slowly increasing more recently; possibly linked to recent economic uncertainty in the UK - Unemployment is not evenly distributed across the city.
-There was a 5.2 percentage point inequality gap in the proportion of adults claiming out of work benefits between the most and least deprived neighbourhoods in February 2024; which appears to be widening again - The proportion of residents qualified to RQF4+ declined from 53.6% in 2022 to 44.4% in 2023, now significantly lower than the national average (52.5%).
-Whilst the proportion of residents with RQF3 only has increased (22.4% in 2022 to 25.3% in 2023).
-Whilst degree level qualifications can be used as a proxy for graduate retention, there are currently only two data points in the RQF series.
-Therefore, it will be important to monitor this trend going forwards. - The proportion of residents with only low end skills (no qualifications or RQF1 only) increased in the last year, however the long-term historic trend in NVQ would suggest that the level of qualifications among residents was improving; again trends in RQF will be monitored - The performance of KS4 pupils in Southampton ranks low against ONS comparators for the 2022/23 academic year - Adjusted for inflation, both resident (-£47, -6.7%) and workplace (-£34, -4.6%) earnings continued to decline between 2022 and 2023.
+There was a 5.2 percentage point inequality gap in the proportion of adults claiming out of work benefits between the most and least deprived neighbourhoods in February 2024; which appears to be widening again - The proportion of residents qualified to NVQ4+ significantly increased from 39.5% in 2019 to 48.1% in 2020, this was sustained in 2021 (47.9%); similar to the national average (48.4%).
+Whilst the proportion of residents with NVQ3 only has decreased (20.9% in 2020 to 19.9% in 2021).
+This may suggest that graduate retention is improving in the city - Since 2011, there has also been a decrease in the proportion of residents with only low end skills (no qualifications or NVQ1 only); suggesting that the qualification levels of Southampton residents have improved overall - The performance of KS4 pupils in Southampton ranks low against ONS comparators for the 2022/23 academic year - Adjusted for inflation, both resident (-£47, -6.7%) and workplace (-£34, -4.6%) earnings continued to decline between 2022 and 2023.
 Given continued high inflation, unadjusted weekly earnings would need to increase by at least a further +£9 for residents and +£10 for workers to negate inflation as of December 2023 - Based on 2021 Census data, Southampton has the second lowest net in-commute of workers (-5,433) among ONS comparators.
 Additionally, Southampton has the lowest proportion of people who both live and work within their local area (75.1%) among comparator cities.
 This again suggests that residents are being displaced into lower paid employment outside of the city by skilled workers commuting into the city https://data.southampton.gov.uk/